achristen/Ultrasonic-Anemometers/README.md

 ## Content

+### Directory "Development"

-Subdirectory "Development" contains all LabView VIs for the application.
+The subdirectory "Development" contains all LabView VIs for the application.

+### Directory "Installer"

-Subdirectory "Installer" contains the Installer for a stand-alone Windows Version.
+The directory "Installer" contains a Windows Installer for a stand-alone Version that runs with Lab View Run Time 6.02 (2001).

 ## References